Pediatric ENT

 - Most cases are treated at home with rest, fluids, and over-the-counter pain relievers.

-- Severe infections may need antibiotics or hospital care.
+- Some infections may need antibiotics or hospital care.

-- Regular visits with a children’s ENT doctor in Philadelphia are essential for recurring ear infections.
+- Regular visits with an ENT doctor may be helpful for recurring ear infections.

 Pediatric Hearing Loss